 Some individual universities may also have such scholarship options that include a living cost allowance.
 Check with the university you are planning to apply to.

-Students are allowed to work on a student visa.
+Students can work on a student visa.
 Part-time jobs can be helpful to bear living expenses.
 Visit the Work in Finland site to learn about work opportunities in Finland.
 Also, see their Jobs in Finland pages!
-General advice and tips on where and how to look for employment can also be found for example on the InfoFinland website.
+General advice and tips on where and how to look for employment is on the InfoFinland website.